vmware-tanzu/tanzu-dev-portal/content/practices/design-studio/index.md

 1. Instruct everyone to fold sheets of paper into 4, 6, or 8 sections.
 The goal is to create lots of small ideas instead of detailed solutions.

    {{% callout %}}
-   Tip: If participants are uncomfortable with sketching, take 10 minutes to do drawing warm up exercises (basic shapes, expressions, stick figures, simple wireframe notations for pictures, text, and boxes).
+   Tip: If participants are uncomfortable with sketching, take 10 minutes to do drawing warm up exercises (basic shapes, expressions, stick figures, simple wire frame notations for pictures, text, and boxes).
    {{% /callout %}}

 1. Next, set a timer for 5-10 minutes and have each person generate as many ideas as possible using the following prompt: